hpcclab/E2C-Sim/README.md

-# smartsight
+# E2C-Sim
 ## Introduction
-This project includes the energy-efficient scheduler on the edge-tier of the SmartSight project
+This project includes the energy-efficient scheduler on the edge-tier of the E2C project.
 ## How to Install and Execute the Project
 Below, you can find the steps to execute the program:
 1. Clone the repository: